GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/resourceManagement/README.md

 ### TEST - ERROR RELEASE ###

 The source file is `test_rlr_errorRelease.c`.
 The test calls a `errorRelease` function 50 times.
 This function allocates a random number of bytes, then randomly (with 20\% probability) calls `abort()` before freeing the memory.

+### TEST - USE POST RELEASE ###

+The source file is `test_rlr_usePostRelease.c`.
+The test calls a `usePostRelease` function 50 times.
+This function allocates a random number of bytes for two pointers, then free one, and after that, it allocates random number of bytes for three extra pointers, then randomly (with 20\% probability) decides to use the freed pointer with `memcpy` either as source in part 1, or as destination in part 2.
+In the end, it frees all the allocated memory.